oracle-livelabs/apex/online-book-store-app/9-wishlist/9-wishlist.md

     ```
     <copy>
-    Help me create a query that returns some column from obs_wishlist and obs_books tables.
+    Help me write a query that returns the below mentioned columns from obs_wishlist and obs_books tables.

     book_id,
     author,